-- 8.4.2.1 Fishery products should be transported in clean, sanitized, and well-maintained materials, with protocols to prevent contamination from environmental sources such as air, soil, water, oil, and chemicals. - 8.4.2.2 Live aquatic animals should be transported under conditions that recognize their welfare and do not adversely affect their viability.
-For live tilapia, farmers should use aerated tanks during transport. - 8.4.2.3 Aquatic animals intended to be sold chilled for human consumption shall be transported in containers designed to maintain a consistent temperature of 0°C to 4°C throughout the entire transport period. - 8.4.2.4 Containers used for transporting fishery products with ice should be designed to allow melted water to drain away from the product, ensuring optimal quality and hygiene. - 8.4.2.5 All prohibited additives and chemicals shall not be used in contact with fishery products (chilled or frozen)/live animals.
+- 8.4.2.1 Fishery products should be transported in clean, sanitized, and well-maintained materials, with protocols to prevent contamination from environmental sources such as air, soil, water, oil, and chemicals. - 8.4.2.2 Live aquatic animals should be transported under conditions which recognize their welfare and do not adversely affect their viability. - 8.4.2.3 Aquatic animals intended to be sold chilled for human consumption shall be transported in containers designed to maintain a consistent temperature of 0°C to 4°C throughout the entire transport period. - 8.4.2.4 Containers used for transporting fishery products with ice should be designed to allow melted water to drain away from the product, ensuring optimal quality and hygiene. - 8.4.2.5 All prohibited additives and chemicals shall not be used in contact with fishery products (chilled or frozen)/live animals.